cardwing/Codes-for-Lane-Detection/README.md

 |[SCNN-Torch](https://arxiv.org/pdf/1712.06080.pdf)|35.79%|15.84|
 |SCNN-Tensorflow|--|--|

 The accuracy and IoU of lane pixels are computed.
+The pre-trained model for testing is here. (coming soon!)

 # Others